Stillwater Minnesota Waterproofing For Wet Basements And Foundations

 The newer neighborhoods might have poured wall basements, cracks and rusted tie-rods allow water to move through the walls, onto the floor before they can even hit the drain tile system.
 We've worked on homes as young as three years! and businesses that aren't finished being built.

-Rubble and Stone Basement Wall in Stillwater MN is Leaking Water
+Waterproofing Rubble and Stone Basement Wall

 Stillwater is one of the oldest cities in Minnesota, it's not uncommon to find homes over 100 years old and back then they typically built them with limestone or large stones from the area.
 Limestone, stone, and rubble walls are strong and have lasted a long time but the mortar used to seal between the stones can start deteriorating, falling off in sand size particles.